 A continuation of Introduction to Native American literature, this course offers the student the opportunity to explore further contemporary poetry, fiction, plays, and creative nonfiction by Native American authors.
 The course also explores the growing body of literary criticism by Native critics.
-(Prerequisites: ENGL260 and ENGL300)
+(Pre- or Co-requisites: ENGL260 and ENGL300)